Timmonsville, South Carolina

 Timmonsville is a town in Florence County, South Carolina, United States.
-The population was 2,320 at the 2010 census, an increase of five persons from 2000.
+As of the 2020 census, Timmonsville had a population of 2,099.
 It is part of the Florence Metropolitan Statistical Area.

 History

 Timmonsville was founded in 1854 by John Morgan Timmons, a Baptist minister of French Huguenot ancestry.

 The Smith-Cannon House was listed on the National Register of Historic Places in 1983.

 In 2016 the municipal government passed an ordinance banning people from having sagging pants, with a fine of $600.
 It is known as Ordinance 543.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.6 square miles (6.7 km^{2}), all land.